Table of Contents Hide

-Some employers offer FSA and therefor you can submit your claim to use its fund for the health benefits.
+Some employers offer FSA and therefore you can submit your claim to use its fund for health benefits.

 Since you don’t need to pay taxes on the money you set aside in the FSA, it is a great option for saving money.

-But remember that FSA has both annual and the amount limits.
-For example, if your employers’ FSA is limited to $2000, you should use that money within the planned year.
+But remember that FSA has both annual and amount limits.
+For example, if your employer’s FSA is limited to $2,000, you should use that money within the planned year.
 It is important that you check out what health care service is not covered by your plan so that you don’t put more money into the FSA.

 HSA (Health Savings Account)

 You can try HSA to pay for your out-of-pocket orthodontic costs.
 It is another tax-exempt account that can be provided through your employer.
 HSA, or health savings account, can only be used by those who have a high-deductible health plan (HDHP).

 Therefore, you can either deposit money yourself or the amount can be deducted from each paycheck to save into your HSA account.
 But your insurance company should be HSA-eligible.
 If not, you can still open an HSA account in a bank just as you meet the necessary requirements.

 Like FSA, you need to save a certain amount of money yearly (around $3,600 per individual coverage for HSA) to cover your health care costs, but with the exception that with HSA, you don’t have the one-year limit.